It's not how we travel, it's how we behave

 Policy makers tell us that keeping cyclists apart from motor traffic is the best way to ease their fears.
 Or could it be that paint and concrete is more politically seductive than reforming national traffic law?

-Granted, Dutch style infrastructure delights those who assume that behaviour change is impossible But green or blue, all bike lanes end somewhere, and a raised kerb in Bow will not help you in Bolton.
+Granted, Dutch style infrastructure delights those who assume that behaviour change is impossible But green or blue, all bike lanes end somewhere, and a raised kerb in Bow won't help you in Bolton.

 For cycling in Britain to become mainstream, attitudes to cyclists have to change.
 Without this, spending millions on separating bicycles from motor traffic seems perverse.
-Indeed, the signs are that segregation entrenches the cycling apartheid which has alienated public support for so long.
+Indeed, the signs are that segregation entrenches the tribalism which has alienated public support for so long.

 Accordingly, we think that transport policy should focus on the person, not the mode.
-Equality and mutual respect should drive a refreshed highways agenda, delivered through Education, a Safe Passing Rule, and Making Cycling part of the Driving Test.
+Equality and mutual respect should drive a refreshed highways agenda with three key priorities:

 We believe that bringing people together would cost less and achieve more than keeping them apart.